Mental Health and Wellness for International Students: Thriving

 -

-Realistic Goal Setting: Set achievable academic goals that
+Realistic Goal Setting: Set achievable academic

 -

-Time Management Systems: Develop effective study schedules that
+Time Management Systems: Develop effective study

-include breaks, social time, and self-care activities.
+schedules that include breaks, social time, and self-care

 -

-Utilize Academic Support: Take advantage of writing centers,
+Utilize Academic Support: Take advantage of

 -

-Balance Perfectionism: Recognize that adaptation takes time and
+Balance Perfectionism: Recognize that adaptation

 5. Navigating Cultural Adjustment and Homesickness

-Cultural adjustment follows predictable stages, and understanding this process can
+Cultural adjustment follows predictable stages, and understanding

 Adjustment Strategies: